Before & After / By Kerry O'Brien / January 5, 2017

 Ultimately, Daniel felt really comfortable in a galley: it was like a residential approximation of a commercial restaurant line.
 Rather than lamenting its limits, he saw it as a pro’s set-up.
 Wherever you’re standing, everything is within reach!

-Admittedly, Daniel had strong opinions about certain decisions, but wanted expert input on technical design, so we introduced the couple to Sweeten Experts Valeria and Eduard.
+Admittedly, Daniel had strong opinions about certain decisions, but wanted expert input on technical design, so we introduced the couple to a Sweeten contractor who was strong in both categories.
 The team committed to getting the fridge out of the entryway to consolidate counter space, but otherwise left key features largely in place.
 Custom cabinet designs expanded storage vertically and offset cabinets traded in for open shelving above the sink.

 Daniel appreciated the experts’ focus on design decisions like cabinet door orientation and space between features, freeing him up to get a few chef’s details exactly right.
 The old kitchen had no designated spot for garbage, so the trash bin had been relegated to the entry, far from the main workspace.
 Daniel wanted a handy place for immediately dumping scraps and incorporated a built-in trash bin by the sink.

 The new microwave is minimized—Daniel wanted to avoid putting the microwave in a prominent spot and was concerned about cleanliness in an above-stove location.
 It now lives on an open shelf underneath the counter, where it’s an accessible tool but not a visible feature.
 The crew created a dedicated cabinet for cutting boards, and most pots and pans are found in pull-out sliding cabinets rather than stacked in drawers, so they take up less space but are still easily grabbed.